Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### checkServletRequestForSessionId

-Set to `true` if we should check for the sessionId on the Servlet requests from Enterprise Viewer's frontend and append it to the requests to OC, or `false` otherwise.
-This sessionId is used to maintain sticky sessions in load balanced environment.
-If both this property and `checkServletCookieForSessionId` are both set, the sessionId set on the Servlet request will override any sessionId set on the cookie.
+Set to `true` if a check should be made for the sessionId on the Servlet requests from Enterprise Viewer's front-end and append it to the requests to OC, or `false` otherwise.
+This sessionId is used to maintain sticky sessions in load-balanced environments.
+If this property and `checkServletCookieForSessionId` are both set, the sessionId set on the Servlet request overrides any sessionId set on the cookie.

 Default value: `true`

 ### checkServletCookieForSessionId

-Set to `true` if we should check for the sessionId on a cookie and append it to the requests to OC, or `false` otherwise.
-This sessionId is used to maintain sticky sessions in load balanced environment.
-If both this property and `checkServletRequestForSessionId` are both set, the sessionId set on the Servlet request will override any sessionId set on the cookie.
+Set to `true` if a check should be made for the sessionId on a cookie and append it to the requests to OC, or `false` otherwise.
+This sessionId is used to maintain sticky sessions in load-balanced environments.
+If this property and `checkServletRequestForSessionId` are both set, the sessionId set on the Servlet request overrides any sessionId set on the cookie.

 Default value: `true`

 ### snapThreshold

-This value is the percentage of a highlight that must overlap a word for it to be detected as a word.
-Highlights will snap to the detected words and get the underlying text.
-If no highlight snapping is desired, this should be set to a value over 100% (i.e. < 1.0).
+The percentage of a highlight that must overlap a word for it to be detected as a word.
+Highlights snap to the detected words and get the underlying text.
+If no highlight snapping is desired, set to a value over 100% (i.e. < 1.0).

 Default value: `0.15`